Code-Institute-Submissions/Love-food-stop-waste/README.md

     * Compatibility and responsiveness of the website was extensively tested across multiple browsers (Chrome, Safari, Microsoft Edge, Fire Fox) and on muliple screen size devices
     (iPhone 5, 6, 7, PLus, X, Microsoft Lumia 950; Kindle Fire HDH, iPad, iPad Pro, Samsung Galaxy S5) using Chrome Devtools.
     Initial tests revealed that on all browsers on the first two pages the fixed navbar was scrolling up halfway.
 It was identified that the overflow of the images below caused this bug.
-    This bug was fixed by adding `col-12` and `px-0` Bootstrap classes to the divs.
+    This bug was fixed by adding `col-12` and `px-0` Bootstrap classes to the divs with images.

 ### Known Bugs